Cooperatives: Working Toward a Common Goal

 Purchasing co-ops like Ace Hardware are made up of several small businesses that have joined forces to get better discounts and offers of products and services.

-Co-ops can be large like Organic Valley (nearly 1,800 family farms) or small like apartment co-ops in New York City that are run strictly by residents.
+Co-ops can be large like Organic Valley (more than 1,600 family farms) or small like apartment co-ops in New York City that are run strictly by residents.
 Maybe you’ve heard of the below organizations, but did you know they are co-ops?

 Numerous credit unions